All Products

 GROUP BY r_table.key1

-LEFT OUTER JOIN/GROUP BY LEFT
+LEFT OUTER JOIN, GROUP BY left side

 l_table LEFT OUTER JOIN r_table